 Need to know

-- Air fryers are essentially small benchtop fan-forced ovens – they're ideal for people who want to cook fairly small amounts of food in a shorter time
+- Air fryers are essentially small benchtop fan-forced ovens – depending on which size you buy, they're useful for people who want to cook fairly small amounts of food in a shorter time

 - CHOICE experts say there are a few tricks to getting the best out of your air fryer

-- Our experts review popular air fryers from brands such as Philips, Kmart, Aldi, Kogan and DeLonghi.
-We score them on aspects such as how well they cook chicken nuggets and roast pork, and how easy they are to use – reviews are available exclusively for CHOICE members
+- Our experts review popular air fryers from brands such as Philips, Kmart, Breville, Kogan and DeLonghi.
+Reviews are available exclusively to CHOICE members

 Has any other kitchen appliance achieved cult status in recent years quite like the air fryer?
-Judging by the number of viral recipes online, it seems people can't get enough of the supposed wonder machine.
+Judging by the number of recipes online, air-fryer-dedicated cookbooks and accessories, and the new brands entering the market, it seems people can't get enough of this handy kitchen helper.

 1. Skipping the preheat with fresh foods